ZS041/ZS041/README.md

 <strong>About Me:</strong><br><br>

 💻 I’m currently working on a few different projects to improve my React and Next.js skills. <br>
-📚 I’m a final year Software Engineering student at Western Governor's University.<br>
+📚 I’m a final year Software Engineering student at Western Governors University.<br>
 📚 I have experience with Java, JavaScript, Typescript, HTML, CSS, and SQL, as well as a variety of libraries and frameworks. <br>

 📫 Reach me at <a href="mailto:zaksmith04@gmail.com">zaksmith04@gmail.com</a><br>